 You may be fined for putting automotive batteries in the regular trash or recycling.

 Rechargeable Household Batteries: Rechargeable household batteries include batteries from laptops, cell phones, and digital cameras.
-You can drop them off at many stores, including most Staples and Radio Shack locations.
+You can drop them off at many stores, including most Staples and Best Buy locations.

 Non-Rechargeable Household Batteries: Put non-rechargeable alkaline household batteries in your regular trash.